 A successful internship can be one of the first steps toward a successful career.
-Also, it can a time-waster if chosen poorly.
+However, it can a time-waster if chosen poorly.

-Anyone who started to look for an internship, you’ve come to the right place because we’ll help you succeed in your search.
+For anyone who has started looking for an internship: you’ve come to the right place.
+We’ll help you succeed in your search.

 Focusing on getting one internship

-If you have been interested in working with a particular company, it’s highly likely that you will direct most of your effort to getting into the internship program they offer.
-You might even discontinue the search other options because this is the dream internship.
-Perhaps, you’ll spend all time trying to prepare as best as possible for the interview at that company.
+If you have been interested in working with a particular company, it’s highly likely that you will direct most of your effort into getting into the internship program they offer.
+You might even discontinue the search for other options because this is your dream internship.
+Perhaps, you’ll spend all your time trying to prepare as best as possible for the interview at that company.

-While working in a company you’re interested in certainly sounds great, you should not stop the search.
+While working in a company you’re interested in certainly sounds great, you should not stop your search.
 What if you fail the interview?
 What if they choose someone else?
-Then you’ll miss all other opportunities.
+Then you’ll miss out on many other opportunities.

 Are you looking for internships online?
-There are many other ways, including searching through classified ads, attending career fairs, visiting local Chamber of Commerce, and others.
-By going with only one strategy, you might be limiting your possibilities.
+There are many other ways to find internships, including looking through classified ads, attending career fairs, visiting your local Chamber of Commerce, and more.
+By going with only one search method, you might be limiting your possibilities.

-Many people focus on being grateful that they were accepted that they don’t consider being eligible to make demands when they work for free (makes perfect sense, doesn’t it?).
-This isn’t to say that you should act like a king or a queen of everything but just make sure that the program you applied to offers you a job you really want.
+Many people are so focused on being grateful that they were accepted, they don’t consider making requests when they work for free (makes perfect sense, doesn’t it?).
+This isn’t to say that you should act like a king or a queen of everything.
+Just make sure that the program you applied to offers you a job you really want.

 Many students prefer to apply for internships in their hometown or county.
 This makes sense because it would easier to commute.
-On the other hand, completing an internship abroad can be a better career booster because it helps to stand out in a crowd.
-If you think it’s too expensive for you, there are always ways to split the accommodation with others and sublet your own apartment.
+On the other hand, completing an internship further away can be a better career booster because it helps you to stand out in a crowd.
+If you think it’s too expensive for you, there are always ways to split accommodation costs with others, such as subletting your own apartment.

 Choose challenge over convenience and you’ll be rewarded nicely.